arthurs14/Todo-Node-CLI/README.md

 npm i -g .
 ```

+3. You will need to include your own mongoDB url and create your own `.env` file and create an environment variable `MONGO_URI`: [Create MongoDB Cluster](https://www.mongodb.com/basics/clusters/mongodb-cluster-setup)

-3. To run the commands
+4. To run the commands

 ```bash
 todo add